A Legacy of Service

 -

-Designed trainings geared towards the prevention and intervention of gender violence in the workplace.
+Designed trainings geared towards the prevention of and intervention in gender violence in the workplace.
 Notable clients included the NFL, NYPD, HBCUs, and A+E Networks

 -